Engine Fault Service Now [What it Means & What You Should Do]

 Read: 16 Valve Engine

-How to Prevent “Engine Fault Service Now”
+How to Prevent the “Engine Fault Service Now” Message

-If you want to avoid seeing the “Engine Fault Service Now” message, regular maintenance is the key.
 Make sure to follow your car’s manufacturer-recommended maintenance schedule, including oil changes, filter replacements, and other routine inspections.

-It’s also important to pay attention to how your car is running.
+It’s also important to pay attention to how your car runs.
 Any changes in performance, such as rough idling or decreased fuel efficiency, could be an early sign of an engine problem.
 If you notice anything out of the ordinary, it’s best to have it checked out by a qualified mechanic before it becomes a bigger issue.

 FAQs